HL7/fhir-medmorph/input/pagecontent/provisioning.md

 * Producers of Knowledge Artifacts SHALL identify the specific named-events to be subscribed to by the HDEA in the PlanDefintion.action.trigger element.

-* MedMorph Knowledge Artifacts SHALL use only named-events for triggering and is indicated by setting the PlanDefinition.action.trigger.type to named-event for actions specifying triggers.
+* MedMorph Knowledge Artifacts SHALL use only named-events for triggering which is indicated by setting the PlanDefinition.action.trigger.type to named-event for actions specifying triggers.

 * MedMorph workflow actions are essentially activities that get executed to accomplish a specific task.
 Knowledge Artifact producers SHALL  select specific actions from the [Plan Definition Action Valueset](ValueSet-us-ph-plandefinition-action.html).
 In case the required action is not available in the value set, the value set MAY be extended in the Content IGs.

-* Producers of Knowledge Artifacts SHALL use Expressions of type text/fhirpath for defining Knowledge Artifacts.
-Producers MAY also provide an alternative representation of the same expression using Expressions of type text/cql.
+* Producers of Knowledge Artifacts SHALL use Expressions of type text/fhirpath or text/cql or text/cql.identifier for defining Knowledge Artifacts.

 * MedMorph Conditions SHALL always be of kind "applicability" and are specified in PlanDefinition.Condition.kind element.